chalbert/module-injection/README.md

   <script src="platform/components/vd-submit-button/vd-submit-button.js"></script>
 </head>
 ```
-All the required dependency have been injected into the html file. **This is Module Injection**.
+All the required dependencies have been injected into the html file. **This is Module Injection**.

 ## How it works